AKKERMAN INGEBRAND FUNERAL HOME – MORA

 Dan was preceded in death by his brothers Dennis and David, sister-in-law Kris, father George, and father-in-law Harley.

-Dan is survived by his wife DeAnna; children Tara Lilienthal, Ryan (Melinda) Johnson, Erica (Gregg) Vork, Jedidiah (Kristy) Lilienthal, Dalton Lilienthal; grandchildren Caylee (David) Belden, Marissa Steltz, Abbigail Johnson, Laken Vork, Kenadee Johnson, and Kasen Vork; great-grandchildren Ryder Belden and Baby Girl Belden, due in May 2020.
+Dan is survived by his wife DeAnna; children Tara Lilienthal, Ryan (Melinda) Johnson, Erica (Gregg) Vork, Jedidiah (Kristy) Lilienthal, Dalton Lilienthal; grandchildren Caylee (David) Belden, Marissa Steltz, Abbigail Johnson, Laken Vork, Kenadee Johnson, and Kasen Vork; great-grandchildren Ryder and Paisley Belden.
 He is also survived by his mother Evelyn; brothers Don (Donna), Richard (Linda), Russell (Donna); sister Ruth (Dwight) Anderson; sister-in-law Wendy; as well as numerous nieces, nephews, cousins, aunts and uncles.

 A private family graveside service and burial was held at the Brook Park Cemetery.
 A Celebration of Dan’s life will be held at a future date.